 • or sometimes the prior sale of another property.

-In practice, they protect the buyer if certain events prevent completion of the sale.
+In practice, they protect the buyer if certain events prevent the sale from being completed.

 Real estate financing in 2026